imjasonh/compat/docs/install_cloud_run.md

 management of the service, including autoscaling and Google-managed SSL certificates.

+When installed this way, the service runs in Cloud Run outside your cluster and connects to the cluster to run workloads.

+[!./cloud_run.png]

 The other alternative is to run the Service on your GKE cluster itself, which gives you more control over the security and accessibility of the Service, but requires more care to securely set it up.
 Installation instructions for GKE are